 On April 6, 2005, Cleveland-Cliffs Inc ("Cliffs" or the "Company") filed a Current Report on Form 8-K to report that on March 31, 2005 Cleveland-Cliffs Australia Pty Limited ("Cliffs Australia"), a wholly-owned subsidiary of the Company, acquired approximately 68 percent of the outstanding shares in Portman Limited ("Portman"), a Western Australia based iron ore mining and exploration company for \$371.7 million.
-Through the close of the Offer on April 19, 2005, Cliffs Australia acquired an additional 12 percent for \$61.9 million, increasing its ownership to approximately 80 percent of the outstanding shares of Portman.
+Through the close of the Offer on April 19, 2005, Cliffs Australia acquired an additional 12 percent for \$62.1 million, increasing its ownership to approximately 80 percent of the outstanding shares of Portman.
 The consideration for each Portman Share was A\$3.85 in cash.
 The assets consist primarily of land, mineral rights and iron ore reserves.

-This amended Current Report on Form 8-K/A provides additional financial information and amends Item 9.01 of the Current Report on Form 8-K filed by the Company on April 6, 2005.
-Although the Securities and Exchange Commission requires that we file on or prior to June 14, 2005 the consolidated financial statements of Portman as of and for the year ended December 31, 2004 audited in accordance with the standards of the Public Company Accounting Oversight Board (United States), these statements are presently unavailable.
-Portman and its auditors are currently working on the 2004 audit in accordance with these standards, and the Company intends to provide the audited financial statements of Portman as of and for the year ended December 31, 2004 in a further amendment to this 8-K/A filing as soon as the audit is completed.
+On June 14, 2005, the Company filed an amended Current Report on Form 8-K/A to provide additional financial information and amend Item 9.01 of the Current Report on Form 8-K filed by the Company on April 6, 2005.
+The consolidated financial statements of Portman as of and for the year ended December 31, 2004 included in the Current Report on Form 8-K/A filed on June 14, 2005 were not audited in accordance with generally accepted auditing standards in the United States of America.
+This amendment No. 2 to Form 8-K/A furnishes the audited financial statements of Portman as of and for the year ended December 31, 2004 and amends Item 9.01 of the Current Report on Form 8-K/A filed June 14, 2005.